Gone with the Wind (novel): Part IV

-Life at Tara slowly begins to recover, but exorbitant taxes are levied on the plantation.
-Scarlett knows only one man with enough money to help her – Rhett Butler.
-She puts on her only pretty dress, looks for him in Atlanta, and finds him in prison being held on a murder charge and likely to hang.
-Although she nearly wins him over with a southern belle routine, he declines to help when he realizes her sweetness is an act meant to get at his money.
-Leaving the jailhouse in a snit, Scarlett meets Frank Kennedy, a middle-aged Atlanta storeowner who is betrothed to Scarlett's sister, Suellen.
+Life at Tara begins to recover, but exorbitant taxes are levied on the plantation.
+Scarlett knows only one man with enough money to help her – Rhett.
+She puts on her only pretty dress (made from the velvet curtains at Tara) and finds him in a jailhouse in Atlanta.
+He is being held on a murder charge and is likely to hang.
+Although she nearly wins him over with a southern belle routine, he declines to help after realizing her sweetness is an act meant to use his money.
+Leaving the jailhouse in a snit, Scarlett meets Frank Kennedy, a middle-aged storeowner betrothed to her sister, Suellen.
 Realizing that Frank also has money and that Suellen will turn her back on Tara once she is married, Scarlett hatches a plot to marry Frank.
 She lies to Frank that Suellen has changed her mind about marrying him.
-Dazed, Frank succumbs to Scarlett's charms and marries her two weeks later, knowing he has done "something romantic and exciting for the first time in his life".
-Wanting to keep his pretty young wife happy, Frank gives Scarlett the money to pay the taxes.
+Dazed, Frank succumbs to Scarlett's charms and marries her two weeks later.
+Wanting to keep his wife happy, Frank gives Scarlett the money to pay the taxes.

-While Frank has a cold and is pampered by Aunt Pittypat, Scarlett goes over the accounts at Frank's store and finds that many owe him money.
+While Frank has a cold and is pampered by Aunt Pittypat, Scarlett reviews the accounts at Frank's store and finds that many owe him money.
 Terrified of the possibility of more taxes and irritated with Frank's poor business sense, she takes control of the store; her business practices emasculate Frank and leave many Atlantans resentful of her.
 With a loan from Rhett, she also buys and runs a small sawmill, which is viewed as even more scandalous conduct.
-To Frank's relief and Scarlett's dismay, Scarlett learns she is pregnant, which curtails her business activities for a while.
-She convinces Ashley to come to Atlanta and manage her mill, all the while still in love with him.
-At Melanie's urging and with great trepidation, Ashley accepts.
-Melanie becomes the center of Atlanta society, and Scarlett gives birth to a girl, Ella Lorena.
+To Frank's relief and Scarlett's dismay, she gets pregnant, which temporarily curtails her business activities.
+She convinces Ashley to come to Atlanta and manage her mill while still in love with him.
+At Melanie's urging, Ashley reluctantly accepts.
+Melanie becomes the center of Atlanta society, and Scarlett gives birth to baby Ella Lorena.